Rouble up from 4-yr lows, stocks gain as oil recovers

 The FX selling, however, was not enough to reverse the rouble's weakening trend that is now threatening to hit the Russian economy.

-The central bank last week kept rates unchanged, deciding not to cut rates to support economic activity as other central banks have done due to risks of higher inflation, fanned by a steep drop in the rouble.
+The central bank last week kept rates unchanged, deciding not to cut borrowing costs to support economic activity as other central banks have done due to risks of higher inflation following the steep drop in the rouble.

-The Russian economy now faces a mounting risk of recession as the government is preparing to revise its spending priorities amid low oil prices and stalling business activity due to the global coronavirus outbreak.
+The Russian economy now faces a mounting risk of recession as the government prepares to revise its spending priorities amid low oil prices and stalling business activity due to the global coronavirus outbreak.

-Month-end taxes in Russia should also cushion losses in the rouble for now as export-focused companies usually convert their FX revenues to meet local liabilities at the end of every month.
+The Russian economy is increasingly likely to show no growth in 2020 compared with earlier expectations for a 1.9% expansion, Nordea Bank said in a note.

+"The final (growth) rate will largely depend on the length of the crisis and the ability of leading central banks to stabilise global financial risks and avoid a more serious debt crisis," Nordea said.

 For Russian equities guide see RU/EQUITY